arpcard/card-live-dashboard/README.md

 # CARD:Live Dashboard

+**A test server for the CARD:Live Dashboard is available at <https://bergen.mcmaster.ca/app2/>.
+Please let us know if you have any feedback (via a GitHub issue).**

 This repository contains code for the CARD:Live Dashboard.
 This is used to summarize and display data from [CARD:Live][] in a dashboard.

 ![card-live-overview.png][]